 Marine Drive is much more interesting in West Vancouver than North Vancouver.
-It’s the most important road in West Van.
-In North Van, however, it’s just one of three major arteries, along with Lonsdale Avenue and the Trans-Canada Highway.
+It’s the most important road in West Vancouver.
+In North Vancouver, however, it’s just one of three major arteries, along with Lonsdale Avenue and the Trans-Canada Highway.
 In North Vancouver, Marine Drive is a street lined with car dealerships, strip malls, fast food restaurants and other businesses.
-For North Van, the city’s main street of interest is Lonsdale Avenue.
+For North Vancouver, the city’s main street of interest is Lonsdale Avenue.

 Marine Drive ends just past Capilano Mall in North Vancouver, which is an older shopping centre.
 The mall has a food court, clothing and accessory stores, and even a gym.
 A large Walmart with independent hours is also connected to Capilano Mall.

 Continue reading to learn about the West Vancouver portion of Marine Drive, which as you’ll see is far more interesting.
 There are lots of world-famous places in North Vancouver too, just not along Marine Drive.

 Marine Drive in West Vancouver

 The street in West Vancouver with the majority of shops, restaurants, coffee shops and other businesses is Marine Drive.
 Along the street, you’ll find Park Royal Mall, Ambleside, Dundarave, and Horseshoe Bay along with a number of noteworthy parks.